A weak Pope Francis is wielding power and rewriting the narrative of how popes exercise authority

 Those same conservative critics, of course, have been keenly watching Francis’ hospitalization and wondering if the end of his papacy is near.

-Even if he is absent, and even if he has to cut back his public activities going forward, Francis is very much still in power and leading the church, said Kurt Martens, a canon lawyer at Catholic University of America in Washington D.C.
+Even if he is absent, and even if he has to cut back his public activities going forward, Francis is very much still in power and leading the church, said Kurt Martens, a canon lawyer at Catholic University of America.

 “We’re used to seeing a pope who is everywhere all the time," he said.
 "But don't forget that in the past, not that long ago, popes would show up only rarely.”